pages-cms/hunvreus.github.com/_posts/2013-02-27-china-and-open-source.md

 - **Too heavily targeted at foreigners**, something that we are painfully familiar with in Shanghai.
 It often stems from the simple fact that these communities are initiated and led by foreigners.
 Anybody who've put a tech event here is aware of the difficulty of getting locals to get on stage and share their experiences.
 Again, individuality and public exposure are not necessarily encouraged.

 - **Marketing shows**, this is especially true for large local events.
-I've been more than once sitting in events in Shanghai and Beijing expecting some "geek porn" (understand "very technical talks"), only to be served pie charts and ads revenue projections by a suit.
+I've been more than once sitting in events in Shanghai and Beijing expecting some geek talks, only to be served pie charts and ads revenue projections by a suit.

 Things have been quickly improving in the last few years.
 [Taobao][6], highly regarded within local tech circles, is [embracing Open Source][7] and leading the way on [how to do it right][8].
 I expect this to only accelerate and am prepared to be blown away in a few years from now when the Chinese hacker culture has solidified.
 You should too.